ServiceStackApps/redis-geo/README.md

 Redis GEO was created with the
 [ServiceStack ASP.NET Empty](https://github.com/ServiceStack/ServiceStack/wiki/Creating-your-first-project)
-project template but as the new GEO API's were just added you'll need to upgrade to use ServiceStack' [pre-release v4.0.57 NuGet packages on MyGet](https://github.com/ServiceStack/ServiceStack/wiki/MyGet) to use the latest version of [ServiceStack.Redis](https://github.com/ServiceStack/ServiceStack.Redis) containing support for Redis's new GEO operations.
+project template but as the new GEO API's were just added in 3.2.0 you'll need to upgrade to use ServiceStack' [pre-release v4.0.57 NuGet packages on MyGet](https://github.com/ServiceStack/ServiceStack/wiki/MyGet) to use the latest version of [ServiceStack.Redis](https://github.com/ServiceStack/ServiceStack.Redis) containing support for Redis's new GEO operations.